 How to Hang Curtains in a Dorm Room

 Dorm rooms present a unique challenge when it comes to hanging curtains.
-Since the space belongs to the university, you can incur fines for drilling into the wall to place brackets or to hang curtains to cover your closet space.
+Since the space belongs to the university, you have to maintain the windows and walls of the property as you can incur fines for drilling into the wall to place brackets or to hang curtains to cover your closet space.
 That’s why you have to get creative with your hanging techniques and adjust your curtain selection accordingly.
 Read on to learn how to hang curtains in a dorm room to avoid fines and add flair to your space!

 Order custom curtains from Spiffy Spools online in any size.
 We have over 1,000 fabrics and patterns to pick from, so you can design them exactly to your liking!